13 Famous Prisoners of Rikers Island

-- Birthplace: East Harlem, New York City, New York, USA
+- Birthplace: East Harlem, New York City, New York, United States of America

-- Photo: Chicago Art Department / Flickr / CC-BY 2.0Sid Vicious (born John Simon Ritchie, later named John Beverley, was an English bass guitarist, drummer and vocalist, most famous as a member of the influential punk group the Sex Pistols, and notorious for his arrest for the murder of girlfriend Nancy Spungen.
-Vicious joined the Sex Pistols in early 1977, to replace Glen Matlock, who had fallen out of favour with the rest of the group.
-Due to intravenous drug use, Vicious was hospitalized with hepatitis during the recording of the band's only studio album Never Mind the Bollocks.
-Accordingly, his bass is only partially featured on one song from the album.
-Vicious would later appear as a lead vocalist, performing three cover songs, on the soundtrack to The Great Rock 'n' Roll Swindle, a largely fictionalised documentary about the Sex Pistols.
+- Photo: Chicago Art Department / Flickr / CC-BY 2.0Sid Vicious (born John Simon Ritchie, 10 May 1957 – 2 February 1979) was an English bassist and vocalist.
+He achieved fame as a member of the punk rock band the Sex Pistols, replacing Glen Matlock, who had fallen out of favour with the rest of the group.
+Due to intravenous drug use, Vicious was hospitalised with hepatitis during the recording of the Sex Pistols' only studio album, Never Mind the Bollocks, Here's the Sex Pistols; his bass is only partially featured on one song - "Bodies".
+Vicious later appeared as a lead vocalist, performing three songs, on the soundtrack to The Great Rock 'n' Roll Swindle, a largely fictionalised documentary about the Sex Pistols.
 As the Sex Pistols were ...more

-Age: Died at 22 (1957-1979)
+- Age: Dec. at 21 (1957-1979)

 - Birthplace: Lewisham, London, United Kingdom

-David Richard Berkowitz, also known as the Son of Sam and the .44 Caliber Killer, is an American serial killer convicted of a series of shooting attacks that began in New York City in the summer of 1976.
-Perpetrated with a .44 caliber Bulldog revolver, he killed six victims and wounded seven others by July 1977.
-As the toll mounted, Berkowitz eluded a massive police manhunt while leaving brazen letters which mocked the police and promised further crimes.
-Highly publicized in the press, he terrorized New York and achieved worldwide notoriety.
-After his arrest by New York City police in August 1977, Berkowitz was indicted for eight shooting incidents.
-He confessed to all of them, and claimed ...more on Wikipedia
+- David Richard Berkowitz (born Richard David Falco; June 1, 1953), also known as the Son of Sam and the .44 Caliber Killer, is an American serial killer who pleaded guilty to eight separate shooting attacks that began in New York City during the summer of 1976.
+Using a .44 caliber Bulldog revolver, he killed six people and wounded seven others by July 1977.
+As the number of victims increased, Berkowitz eluded the biggest police manhunt in the history of New York City while leaving letters that mocked the police and promised further crimes, which were highly publicized by the press.
+The killing spree terrorized New Yorkers and achieved worldwide notoriety.
+On the night of August 10, 1977, ...more

 - Birthplace: New York City, New York, United States of America